What pops into your mind when you see the word, "liberation"?

 Liberating the Electrorefinery

 Unfortunately, the copper refining process doesn't end there and it is here where this story gets interesting.
-As the impure copper from the anodes dissolves into solution and is replated onto the cathode as pure copper, the dissolution process is faster than the plating process causing a gradual build up of copper ions in the refinery electrolyte.
-The copper concentration continues to increase along with other impurities such as nickel, zinc, arsenic, bismuth, antimony and many others.
-In order to control the copper concentration and other impurites in the electrolyte, a solution bleed is required, also known as a "copper liberator" circuit.
-Copper liberator circuits use electrowinning to recover the copper in various depletion stages.
+As the impure copper from the anodes dissolves into solution and is replated or deposited onto the cathode as pure copper, the dissolution process is faster than the plating process causing a gradual build-up of copper ions in the refinery electrolyte.
+The copper concentration continues to increase along with other impurities such as nickel, zinc, arsenic, bismuth, antimony, and many others.
+In order to control the copper concentration and other impurities in the electrolyte, a solution bleed is required, also known as a "copper liberator" circuit.
+Copper liberator circuits use electrowinning to remove the copper in various depletion stages.
 See also: Electrowinning 101: What is electrowinning?

 An ideal alternative for copper liberator circuits to recover saleable copper cathode from refinery bleed while improving the health and safety of the liberator operation, is to employ emew electrowinning.
 The emew cell increases the efficiency of copper plating by using a unique cylindrical cell that significantly increases the recovery efficiency and product purity.